40-Year-Old Pitcher – Free Agent

 Guillermo Mota Contract Information:

-Signed a one-year, $1 million contract with the Giants in December of 2011.
+Signed a minor league contract with the Royals in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Guillermo Mota – simply subscribe now.